Unboxing SDXL Turbo

 down.2.1 and up.0.1 features generate meaningful images even than being turned on during empty-prompt generation. down.2.1 interventions result in meaningful images, whereas up.0.1 interventions generate texture-like images.

 We trained SAEs on SDXL Turbo's intermediate representations and showed that the learned features are interpretable and causal.
+Moreover, they demonstrate the blocks in the SDXL Turbo's have different roles in the image generation process.
+Our hypothesis is:

 - down.2.1 defines what will be shown on the images (compositional block)